matinmonshizadeh/Voltmeter-0-30V/README.md

 # Voltmeter 0-30V

-### To make Voltmeter 0-30V you are going to need:
+### To make Voltmeter 0-30V, you are going to need the following:
 1. Perforated Board (1600 points)
 2. Square Battery
 3. Battery Clip Connector